Here’s a mineral you probably don’t take much notice of but is absolutely vital to our survival.

 The Results of Deficiency

-Deficiency results in skeletal deformation, slowed healing, loss of muscle coordination, hearing loss, fainting, impaired glucose metabolism, weakened ligaments leafy_greens_lettuce_leaf_healthy_nutrients_manganese_picand tendons, and infertility.
+Deficiency results in skeletal deformation, slowed healing, loss of muscle coordination, hearing loss, fainting, impaired glucose metabolism, weakened ligaments and tendons, and infertility.
 Too much manganese can lead to toxicity, memory problems, confusion, loss of appetite, and neurological problems.

 Where to Find Manganese in the Diet